Decomposition heuristics for bounded-context scheduling

 - context efficiency is the central design concern in agent systems — cost model: context is the scarce resource these rules optimise over

-- distillation — mechanism: saved intermediate items are often distillations shaped for later reuse
+- distillation (directed context compression) — mechanism: saved intermediate items are often distillations shaped for later reuse

 - solve low-degree-of-freedom subproblems first to avoid blocking better designs — extends: general ordering heuristic that explains why constraint-setting should happen before flexible synthesis choices